mangei/social-platform-guard/README.md

 Just install the extention from the Chrome Web Store:
 https://chrome.google.com/webstore/detail/social-platform-guard/ppppnhhcfohckkomgkhpclefellbnhng

-After installation your guard is workings for you! :)
+After installation your guard is working for you! :)

 # Configuration